liu-ke/csukuangfj.github.io/_posts/2017/2017-03-28-c-cpp-notes.md

  - [self education and historical research of the C++ compiler cfront v3][42] at github
  - [A History of C++: 1979−1991][43], pdf, by Bjarne Stroustrup
  - [Classes: an abstract data type facility for the C language][44]
+ - Adding Classes to the C Language: An Exercise in Language Evolution Software Practice and Experience, pp 139-161.
+February, 1983, by Bjarne Stroustrup
+ - [Data Abstraction in C, technical report][45], pdf, by Bjarne Stroustrup

 ## References
  - a book [Computer Science from the Bottom Up][33]